KULeuven-MICAS/stream/docs/source/mapping.rst

 Spatial Mapping
 ---------------

 The spatial mapping describes the spatial parallelization strategy used in a certain core.
-The spatial mapping has to be specified in the hardware architecture as an attribute to each core (see `explanation here <https://kuleuven-micas.github.io/stream/hardware.html#core>`_ and `example here <https://github.com/KULeuven-MICAS/stream/blob/master/stream/inputs/examples/hardware/cores/Eyeriss_like.py#L198>`_).
-An example dataflow could look like the following:
+The spatial mapping has to be specified in the hardware architecture as an attribute to each core (see explanation `here <https://kuleuven-micas.github.io/stream/hardware.html#core>`_ and example `here <https://github.com/KULeuven-MICAS/stream/blob/master/stream/inputs/examples/hardware/cores/Eyeriss_like.py#L198>`_).
+An example dataflow could look like:

 .. code-block:: python

     [{"D1": ("K", 16), "D2": ("C", 16)}]

 In this example the Operational Array has two dimensions (i.e. D1 and D2).
 The output channels ("K") are unrolled over D1 and the input channels ("C") are unrolled over D2.
 Both dimensions have an unrolling factor of 16.
-This spatial mapping would be similar to the one used in Eyeriss.

 Core Allocation
 ---------------